-This is the second post in a sixteen part series on “Marriage with a Chronically Self-Centered Spouse.”
+This is the second post in a seventeen part series on “Marriage with a Chronically Self-Centered Spouse.”
 In the first two posts we will examine two case studies to illustrate the severity of marital strain involved in chronic cases of self-centeredness.

 A Case Study